SatorouGojo69/bot/README.md

         if move != None:
             return move

-        # Otherwise we will attack anyone most of the time.
+        # Otherwise we will attack anyone most of the time .
-        if random.random() < 0.9:
+        if random.random() < 0.7:
             move = attack_weakest(bordering_territories)
             if move != None:
                 return move